-Recently, data-driven modeling based on machine learning (ML) is showing large potential for weather forecasting applications \citep{burgh2023}.
-Tremendous progress has been made since 2022 with a series of key works developing machine-learning models for weather forecasting \citep{keisler2022forecasting, pathak2022fourcastnet, bi2022pangu, lam2022graphcast, chen2023fengwu}.
-These recent publications present impressive forecast scores, some of which rival the operational ECMWF deterministic high-resolution (deterministic) forecasts.
+In recent years, data-driven modeling based on machine learning (ML) is showing large potential for weather forecasting applications with the promise to deliver forecasts at a much lower computational cost along with potential other benefits such as increased timeliness and potentially increased accuracy \citep{burgh2023}.
+Pioneer works used simple convolutional-based neural networks to predict a small subset of variables using only these variables as predictors \citep[][]{dueben2018, weyn2019}.
+Further developments employed more complex neural networks and more variables as predictors resulting in more accurate machine-learning models that were nevertheless still considerably less accurate than NWP systems \citep[][]{weyn2020improving,rasp2021data}.
+However, since 2022, tremendous progress has been made with a series of key works developing machine-learning models for weather forecasting, presenting impressive forecast scores for a large number of different weather variables, some of which rival the operational ECMWF deterministic high-resolution (deterministic) forecasts \citep{keisler2022forecasting, pathak2022fourcastnet, bi2022pangu, lam2022graphcast, chen2023fengwu}.
 Concretely, \cite{keisler2022forecasting} use a Graph Neural Network (GNN) model and claim to produce more accurate forecasts of specific humidity than IFS after day 3; \cite{pathak2022fourcastnet} leverage Fourier Transforms with a transformer and claim to produce comparable accuracy to IFS for 2m temperature; \cite{bi2022pangu} use a vision transformer model and claim to produce more accurate forecasts than IFS across numerous variables when both models are verified against reanalysis; \cite{lam2022graphcast} use a GNN and claim more accurate forecasts than IFS on a larger set of atmospheric variables and pressure levels; and finally \cite{chen2023fengwu} use a transformer and claim to improve the scores compared to \cite{lam2022graphcast}, especially at longer lead times.